Comanche County, Oklahoma: Geography

 According to the U.S. Census Bureau, the county has a total area of 1084 sqmi, of which 1069 sqmi is land and 14 sqmi (1.3%) is water.

 Comanche County lies in an area that is typical of the Great Plains with prairie, few trees, and generally flat topography with gently rolling hills.
 The north region of the county consists of the Wichita Mountains including Mount Scott and Mount Pinchot the area's highest peaks.

 The area consists mostly of Permian Post Oak Conglomerate limestone on the northern sections of the county.
 In the south sections of the county, Permian Garber Sandstone is commonly found with some Hennessey Group shale.
 Area creeks including East Cache Creek and West Cache Creek contain deposits of Quaternary alluvium.
 To the northwest, the Wichita Mountains consist primarily of Wichita Granite Group from the Cambrian Period.

 There are three cities in Comanche County.
 The largest, Lawton is located in the center of the county and is the county seat.
 According to the US census, the population of Lawton was 96,867 in 2010, which is 78 percent of the county's population.
 Cache is located to the west of Lawton on US Highway 62 and has a population of 2,796.
 In the northeast, Elgin is located along Interstate 44 and has a population of 2,156.
 Several towns dot the county including: Fletcher, Sterling in the northeast, Medicine Park in the north central region, Indiahoma in the west, Geronimo in the southeast, and Chattanooga and Faxon in the southern regions of the county.
 Also located in Comanche County is Fort Sill.
-The 90,000 acre instillation is home to the US Army Field Artillery Training Center and the Air Defense Artillery.
+The 90,000 acre installation is home to the US Army Field Artillery Training Center and the Air Defense Artillery.

 Protected areas in Comanche County include the 59,020 acre Wichita Mountains Wildlife Refuge.
 Established in 1901 the refuge is one of the 546 wildlife refuges throughout the United States to provide a natural habitat for native grazing animals like the Bison, Elk, and Texas longhorn cattle.